GeneralA6/menu-handler/README.md

 default: `false`
 note: if [loop](#loop) is `true`, elements.close has is required, because a person using tabs will never escape out of the menu and make sure you put the elements.close element inside the innerContainer

+#### openDelay

+sets delay in miliseconds before menu starts opening

+type: `integer`
+default: `0`

 #### closeDelay

-sets delay in miliseconds before innerContainer is hidden
+sets delay in miliseconds before menu starts closing

 type: `integer`
 default: `0`